-Will this new chicken run spur a similar craze for backyard Black Soldier Flies — a tasty and nutritious snack for these trusty lockdown companions?
+Will this new chicken run spur a similar craze for backyard black soldier flies — a tasty and nutritious snack for these trusty lockdown companions?

-As AFN reported in an overview of Black Soldier Fly farming earlier this month, the species is garnering attention for its remarkable ability to grow rapidly, break down food waste into fertiliser, and ultimately form a nutritious livestock feed for fish and fowl.
+The black soldier fly is garnering attention for its remarkable ability to grow rapidly, break down food waste into fertiliser, and ultimately form a nutritious livestock feed for fish and fowl.

 So far, Grubbly has decided against a distributed model of mini-farms onsite, as with the UK’s Better Origin.
 Nor is the team set on building huge centralized production facilities like those of Enterra, AgriProtein, NextProtein or Entocycle.
 Instead, the Grubbly founders learned during their pilot stage that the best go-to-market was to collaborate with their production rivals, and focus on a direct to consumer play, with a well-branded feedtech product straight to affectionate owners of backyard chickens.